Teriyaki812/teriblast-whatsapp/README.md

 ```
 Note that editing or even adding new hex values is also possible

-Additionally, you can also change the background picture by replacing the following imgur link with your desired picture link
+To change the background image you can replace the following imgur link with your desired picture link.
+Will default to accent color if link is invalid

 ```css
 background: url(https://i.imgur.com/12ThblS.png) !important;